“Words satisfy the soul as food satisfies the stomach; the right words on a person’s lips bring satisfaction.” (Proverbs 18:20)

 During my teens and twenties, I said whatever came to mind.
-And since depression reigned during those years, what I said often failed to benefit anyone.
+Since depression reigned during those years, what I said often failed to benefit anyone.
 A habit of careless words indicated a much larger problem within the atmosphere of my inner self.

 My character displeased God.
 Nothing else mattered.
-And if I failed to control my words, I knew the consequences would be significant.
-My careless words indicated a problem deep within, and the solution came first through conviction (Matthew 28:12:36-37), then through accepting grace (Romans 4:7-8), and then through obedience.
+If I failed to control my words, I knew the consequences would be significant.
+My careless words indicated a problem deep within, and the path to change came first through conviction (Matthew 28:36-37), then through accepting grace (Romans 4:7-8), and then through obedience.

 In this still-ongoing process, many lessons stand out regarding the significance of the words I say.